 - An example from the same series is Subaru and Seishirou.
 It's not as obvious in X1999 where both are clearly adults, but in the semi-prequel Tokyo Babylon the age gap is much more visible, Seishirou being 25 while Subaru is only 16.
 Then Subaru falls in love with Seishirou.

-- Also, Kotori (highschool student, as much 16) and Kakyou (in his mid-to-late 20's).
-The second goes as far as possessing her body briefly as she dies to take her horrifying physical pain into himself, and then he says goodbye to her as she goes to Heaven, becoming the depositary of her Famous Last Words.
+- Also, Kotori (high school student, around 16) and Kakyou (in his mid-to-late 20's).
+The second goes as far as possessing her body briefly when she dies to take her horrifying physical pain into himself, and then he says goodbye to her as she goes to Heaven, becoming the depositary of her Famous Last Words.

 - Heero Yuy (14-15) and the little girl (no older than 8) and her dog in Gundam Wing.
 It doesn't end well.
 Holy crap, it doesn't.

 - Eclaire Tonerre (16-17) and Tamaki's mother (most likely in her fourties) in Ouran.

 - Mamoru Amani (9) and Gai Shishioh (20) in GaoGaiGar.